artefactual/atom/CONTRIBUTING.md

 1. Fork the Artefactual project on GitHub, and commit your changes to a [branch](#multi-line-assignments)
 2. Do your own [testing](#testing) and initial review of your work
 3. [Ready to contribute?](#ready-to-contribute) Open a [pull request](#submitting-a-pull-request)
-4. Back and forth discussion with developers on the branch
+4. Back and forth discussion with developers on the pull request
 5. Once clarity has been reached in the discussions, make any outstanding changes suggested by reviewers
 6. Repeat 3 and 4 as necessary